 And rents have not fallen either.
-The average rent for an apartment in Las Vegas, NV is $1191, a 6.38% increase from last year.
-Still, smaller landlords are under duress because of unpaid rents, and some have challenged the CDC’s eviction ban in an effort to salvage their portfolios.
+The average rent for an apartment in Las Vegas is $1191, a 6.38 percent increase from last year.
+Still, smaller property owners are under duress because of unpaid rents, and some have challenged the CDC's eviction ban in an effort to salvage their portfolios.

-Real estate broker and Las Vegas Realtors President Aldo Martinez said smaller landlords usually don’t have enough leverage to cover a tenant’s missed rent payments for an extended period of time, adding that some clients are now looking to sell their rental properties.
+Real estate broker and Las Vegas Realtors President Aldo Martinez said smaller property owners usually don't have enough leverage to cover a tenant’s missed rent payments for an extended period of time, adding that some clients are now looking to sell their rental properties.